Where are they now?

 MA thesis (2013): The Social, Political and Linguistic Context of the Emergence of Aljamiado Literature in Sixteenth- and Seventeenth-Century Bosnia: The Case of a Lexicographer and Poet, Mehmed Heva'I Uskufi

-PhD candidate at Harvard University.
+PhD candidate, Harvard University.

 MA thesis (2013): Boundary Entrepreneurs: Manipulating Difference on the Seventeenth-Century Ottoman-Venetian Border

-Currently a PhD candidate at Princeton University.
+PhD candidate, Princeton University.